 The D-Wave computers use quantum annealing to improve convergence of the system's energy towards the ground state energy of a Quadratic Unconstrained Binary Optimisation (QUBO) problem.
-The computer architecture consists of qubits arranged with a host configuration as a subgraph of a Chimera graph which consists of an $M \times N$ two-dimensional lattice of blocks, with each block consisting of 2L vertices (a complete bipartite graph $K{L,L}$), in total 2MNL vertices.
+The computer architecture consists of qubits arranged with a host configuration as a subgraph of a Chimera graph which consists of an $M \times N$ two-dimensional lattice of blocks, with each block consisting of 2L vertices (a complete bipartite graph $K{L,L}$ ), in total 2MNL vertices.

 D-Wave qubits are loops of superconducting wire, the coupling between qubits is magnetic wiring and the machine itself is supercooled.
-See more in [13, 5].
-The model D-Wave $2X^{TM}$ uses a Chimera graph with 1,152 qubits based on L=4 and M=N=12 (out of which 1,098 qubits are active as currently calibrated) chilled close to absolute zero to get quantum effects [21].
+See more in [1, 2].
+The latest model, D-Wave $2X^{\text{TM}}$ , uses a Chimera graph with 1,152 qubits based on L = 4 and M = N = 12 (out of which 1,098 qubits are active) chilled close to absolute zero to get quantum effects [3].